An overview of the SAVE Act, its proposals, policy arguments, and potential impacts on voter eligibility and election integrity in the United States.

 Requires a copy of qualifying photo ID when requesting and returning an absentee ballot. |

-Either the state verifies citizenship before the election, or the voter may need to present proof of citizenship when voting.
+States would be required to verify citizenship before registering voters for federal elections.
+In practice, this could occur through government database checks or by requiring applicants to provide documentation.
 How this process would work in practice could vary by state because election administration is handled at the state level, and states differ in their laws, data-sharing authority, and technical systems.

 Voters can confirm their registration is active through their stateâs voter lookup, and if new federal requirements were adopted, states would be required to notify voters if additional documentation is needed.